facelessuser/coloraide/docs/src/markdown/gamut.md

 ```

 It is important to note that when using fit, there is no tolerance, so even if `in_gamut` allowed enough tolerance to
-consider a color within the gamut, calling `fit` will fit any color that is not exactly in gamut.
+consider a color within the gamut, calling `fit` will adjust it such that it fits without tolerance.

 ```playground
 lab = Color('lab(100% 0 0)')